PKrumey/acoustic-wave-reconstuction/README.md

 -time:  vector contaigning the time points of the rocking curves
 -theta: vector contaigning the angles of the rocking curves
 -MRC: array containing the rocking curves in the form [theta,times]. first column has to be a unpumped rocking curve
+(-pulse: vector that contains a synthetic bipolare pulse (optional))

-# Instructions:
+# Start Instructions:
-run the "start"-script to begin with the optimization
+run the "start"-script to to call the main function with the parameters: (workspace, generation size, filter area for fitness calculation, precalculated first generation (optional).

+# Constraints

+number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration:line